 Foreign investors can also choose to invest in pre-approved Regional Centers.
 A Regional Center is defined as “any economic entity, public or private, which is involved in the promotion of economic growth, improved regional productivity, job creation, and increased domestic capital investment.”

 The immigration attorneys at Hughes Campos can assist you in the process.
-Contact us for a free consultation.
+Contact us to schedule a consultation.

 EB-1 Visa Summary